No Fee Until We Collect For You & We Are Always Available

 Burn injuries are known to be among the most painful injuries anyone can endure.
 Those of us who have burned ourselves at the stove or hot water faucet understand can imagine the excruciating impact of larger, deeper burns.
 At best, severe burns require skin grafts and leave ugly scars; at worst, they are fatal.
 If you have suffered a serious burn injury due to the negligence, recklessness or malice of someone else, you need an outstanding personal injury attorney to help you recover just compensation.
-In the vicinity of Cincinnati, Ohio, Jones Kahan Law, LLC has the well-credentialed, knowledgeable legal representation you’re looking for.
+In the vicinity of Cincinnati, Ohio, or Northern Kentucky Jones Kahan Law, LLC has the well-credentialed, knowledgeable legal representation you’re looking for.

 August ’18 – Pedestrian Accident

 May ’19 – Motorcycle Accident

 First, we will meet with you at no cost wherever it is convenient so that we can learn the facts of the incident.
 We will also examine any police or EMT reports as well as your medical data, interview any witnesses, and investigate any other complaints against the defendant.
 In addition, our well-connected personal injury attorneys know experts in a number of fields (automotive repair, fire prevention, chemistry, manufacturing, medicine) with whom we can consult and, if need be, have testify on your behalf.

 Committed to saving burn victims from any further anxiety or distress, we will take over all logistical legal and insurance matters while you concentrate on healing.
 You will find us to be full of empathy as well as knowledgeable about personal injury law.
 We are well aware that you are going through a terrible period in your life, and are absolutely determined to hold the responsible party accountable.
 Furthermore, we will charge you no attorneys’ fees until we win your case.